lahmenderpe/fullstack-project/README.md

 - Express.js
 - Lodash

-JobHunter is a web application that allows to the user to create account and keep track of the applications that s/he applied.
+JobHunter is a web application that allows to the user to create account and keep track of the job applications that s/he applied.
 With the application user can:

 - Create account
 - Login into application